-The goal of the Snohomish Health District Tuberculosis Control Program is to stop the spread of tuberculosis (TB).
+The goal of the Snohomish County Health Department Tuberculosis Program is to stop the spread of tuberculosis (TB).
 We help providers understand TB testing and treatment guidelines.
-To report a suspected case of tuberculosis, contact our TB Control Program immediately.
+To report a suspected case of tuberculosis, contact our TB Program immediately.

 - TB Skin Test Interpretation